MacDill Help Portrait

 Kathryn's Christmas Card Photos, Sawgrass Lake Park

 Well, it's that time of year...annual family portrait season just in time so send those holiday cards to everyone.
-Karen, Vanessa and I already paid Kevin and MJ a visit for our annual photos (to be posted soon).
+Karen, V and I already paid Kevin and MJ a visit for our annual photos (to be posted soon).
 But today we're looking at photos taken for Kathryn.
 We had a lovely day (perfectly overcast = good for photos) at Sawgrass Lake Park.
 We probably saw half a dozen other groups doing photos that same day.
 Tis the season!

 Kathryn and her son Leo hang out near some trees.
 Kathryn mentioned she was interested in using pine trees as elements in the photos.
 There were plenty at the park to work with and incorporate into the scenes.